Answers to the most frequently asked

 the constructor allows you to set a maximum POST size to accept.

-Any upload larger than the limit is halted.
+Anything upload larger than the limit is halted.
 The default maximum

 is 1 Meg.
 For a discussion of the difficulties a server has in notifying